ecliptik/ecliptik.github.io/_posts/2024-01-23-DNS-Guardrails-with-dnscrypt-proxy.md

 The first thing I did was replace the Windows S install that came on the laptops with [Linux Mint](https://www.linuxmint.com/) as I've always enjoyed the [Cinnamon desktop environment](https://projects.linuxmint.com/cinnamon/) and it has a low enough learning curve that the kids could easily pick it up.
 After installing a few apps and games ([OpenRCT2](https://openrct2.org/)) from the Software Center and setting their own passwords, they were up and running and surfing the world-wide-web.

-Finally I added [Tailscale](https://tailscale.com/) to both laptops to get them onto my [tailnet](https://tailscale.com/kb/1136/tailnet).
+Finally I added [Tailscale](https://tailscale.com/) to both laptops to put them on my [tailnet](https://tailscale.com/kb/1136/tailnet).
 This has benefits of accessing tailnet-only services, easier remote access, and leveraging the [dnscrypt-proxy on OpenBSD](https://www.ecliptik.com/Running-dnscrypt-proxy-on-OpenBSD/) I setup a few years ago for DNS.

 ## Guardrails